 - To support research that is unfunded by the sponsoring research project; no on-campus research will be funded.

 - To support research that is funded but where additional funding for transportation or housing is needed to enable the student to participate

 - To support paid internships where additional funding for transportation or housing is needed to enable students to participate or where the salary is so low that the student cannot meet their financial obligations for college for the following semester

 - To support service learning projects where students will be participating in community service related to an academic course or interest

 - On a case by case basis, money may be awarded for other expenses related to experiential learning that are not described above if those funds will make it possible for a student to accept a low paying or unpaid research or internship experience.
 Examples might include equipment for a field research project, admission fees for a research library or museum, room and board for a short term interview project, or mailing expenses for a survey.

 Although money is available year-round, most stipends are given for the summer.

-Examples of previous applications are available in the Career Center, and we are always willing to help you develop a strong application.
-Please contact the Career Center at 330.569.5131.
+Examples of previous applications are available in Career Development, and we are always willing to help you develop a strong application.
+Please contact Career Development at 330.569.5131.